 Other types of procrastination

-It is possible to distinguish between additional types of procrastination/procrastinators based on various criteria, including cognitive, emotional, and motivational ones.
+It is possible to distinguish between additional types of procrastination and procrastinators based on various criteria, including cognitive, emotional, and motivational ones.
 Such types include, for example:

-- Concerned and unconcerned procrastinators, who differ in terms of whether they are concerned about their tendency to delay.
+- Concerned and unconcerned procrastinators, who differ in terms of whether they’re concerned about their tendency to delay.

 - Optimistic and pessimistic procrastinators, who differ in terms of how they view their ability to complete future tasks.

-- Procrastinators who differ based on personality traits such as extraversion (the trait of being outgoing and social) and neuroticism (the tendency to be prone to negative emotions and psychological stress).
-This includes, for instance, anxious idealists, who are afraid of failure and being judged, daydreamers, who are easily bored by their work, and avoidant postponers, who postpone tasks that they feel threaten their autonomy.
+- Procrastinators who differ based on personality traits such as neuroticism and extraversion.
+This includes, for instance, neurotic procrastinators, who procrastinate primarily due to their high neuroticism, extroverted procrastinators, who procrastinate primarily due to their high extraversion, anxious idealists, who are afraid of failure and being judged, daydreamers, who are easily bored by their work, and avoidant postponers, who postpone tasks that they feel threaten their autonomy.